 During the Adjustment Period, after the evaluation referenced in Section 4.5.5, ERCOT Evaluation of System Security and Adequacy, ERCOT may announce the need to procure additional Ancillary Services in accordance with Section 6.6.3.2, ERCOT Ancillary Services Procurement during Adjustment Period.

 The Adjustment Period AS procurement process for RRS, NSRS and RGS will use the following timeline with time X being the start of a clock hour when ERCOT identifies the need for additional AS.
 Time X can be the start of any clock hour during the Adjustment Period but cannot be less than 2 hours prior to the Operating Hour that the additional AS capacity is required.

+[PIP 148: Ref.
+“Time X plus 60 minutes” below, current design does not support the ability of QSEs to remove the portion of the bid, submitted by Time X, that are to be used in incremental self- arrangement and bilateral AS sales”.
+When functionality added, add the following bullet to QSE Responsibility at Time X plus 60 minutes below:]

+QSEs can remove the portion of the bid, submitted by Time X, that are to be used in incremental self- arrangement and bilateral AS sales